 If you’re doing this online, you’ll just type the information into a textbox.
 If you open your accounts in person you'll hand your ID’s over to the banker, who will probably make photocopies.

 Step 5: Agree to Terms

 You’ll have to agree to abide by certain rules and accept responsibility for certain actions.
 When you open an account at a bank, you form a relationship based on a very important subject – your money.
 Therefore you should know what you’re getting into.
 If you open bank accounts online, you complete this step by clicking an “I Agree” (or similar) button, and performing the next step.

-If you open bank accounts in person, this step does not apply.
-Skip to Step 7.
-If you are opening an account online, you’ll probably have to print, sign, and mail a document to the bank before the account is opened.
-Some banks may use electronic disclosure and consent that is legally binding, but many still won’t open bank accounts unless you complete this step.
+If you open a bank account in person, this step does not apply; skip to Step 7.
+If you are opening an account online, you may have to print, sign, and mail a document to the bank before the account is opened.
+Some banks use electronic disclosure and consent that is legally binding, but many still won’t open bank accounts unless you complete this step.
 Until they receive the documents, your account is not active.

 Congratulations, you are the proud owner of a new account.

 Now, you’ll just need to wait a few days to a few weeks for the bank to process your paperwork (the process is getting faster and faster -- so you might only need to wait a few minutes).
 Then, they will mail you anything you need for the account such as checkbooks and debit cards.

 Once your account is open, it's a good idea to link it to other bank accounts (this might even be a requirement if you're opening an online bank account).
 Find out how that process works so you can move money electronically.

 Opening bank accounts is really quite easy as long as you know what to expect.
 Just be ready to complete the required steps.